 You need to create a smart strategy to have a trouble-free moving day.
 Planning and organising the entire moving process is stressful no matter how calm of a person you are.
 But the moving day is the most stressful because there are simply too many things to do and too many people involved.
 Sometimes there are deadlines you must stick to, traffic can make things worse, etc...

 So when it comes to choosing and planning your moving day, there are additional important things to consider.
 Other than the weather, day of the week, and time of the day.

 If you are moving out of a rented property, you will need to comply with the terms of the tenancy contract.
 Read it carefully before you choose a moving date, because there are probably some things you need to do when you move out.
 Such as organising an end of tenancy cleaning service, informing your landlord a month in advance.

 Make sure that you follow and fulfil all your responsibilities from the contract.
-You must know how to terminate the rental agreement per your responsibility so that you avoid any penalties and get your deposit back.
+You must know how to terminate the rental agreement per your responsibility so that you avoid any penalties, pass referencing a tenant credit check for your next place, and get your deposit back.

 If you are buying your next property or selling your current home, you’ll have some more planning and thinking to do.
 And If you are doing both - selling and buying - the tasks are even more.

 Both things must be completed close so that your family can move out of the old property and into the new one ideally on the same day.
 The same goes for the other party, and it becomes too complicated to complete all processes on time and calculate the moving date.